agilepro/software-craftsmanship/docs/Error Handling/catch-base-exception.md

 This is a bad idea because you can not know all of the possible exceptions classes that you will receive.
 If an exception is thrown that is not in your list, it will fly out of the method without the necessary processing.

-Most catch block don’t care at all about what kind of exception was thrown, because they are simply responding to the fact that the method did not complete.
+Most catch block don't care at all about what kind of exception was thrown, because they are simply responding to the fact that the method did not complete.

 Java method signatures list some exceptions that are thrown, but unchecked exceptions that extend RuntimeException do not appear in the signature.
 Even if you analysize of all the code to determine what can be thrown, that might change in the future.
-You will never know you failed to catch an exception until your system has crashed and you don’t have the information you need about why it did.
+You will never know you failed to catch an exception until your system has crashed and you don't have the information you need about why it did.

 Listing the actual classes that you expect takes extra effort, provides no additional benefit, and exposes you to the risk that there might be an exception thrown that you did not include.
 It is far easier to catch the base class, and then you are assured at run time that all catchable exceptions are caught.